ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/creating-a-pool/mining-artifacts.md

 ## Checking mining process

-After a few minutes of mining you can navigate back to your pool on Alex and see that the artifact count is growing and contributors are having artifacts minted to their addresses as expected.
+After a few minutes of mining you can navigate back to your pool on Alex. and see that the artifact count is growing and contributors are having artifacts minted to their addresses as expected.

-## Daemon mode mining
+#### Daemon mode mining

 If you wish to continually run a mining process, use daemon mode by passing the **--d** flag to any of the above mining commands.
 Daemon mode is built on top of pm2.